Residential and Commercial Property

 If you need a loan to purchase the property, our fee estimate is determined by three main factors, amount of the loan, freehold or leasehold and the type of the lender.

-Our fees typically range from £850 plus vat for a £500,000 first mortgage finance to £3,000 plus vat for up to £1 million or whether the lender is an institutional one such as a recognised high street bank or a private or bridging lender.
+Our fees typically range from £850 plus vat for an under £500,000 first mortgage from one of the main high street lenders to £3,000 plus vat for over £1 million loan or where the lender is a private or bridging lender.

 Be wary of institutions who offer free legal fees as usually that is not the case.
 You are generally referred to a panel solicitor whose fees may be included in your loan or borrowing costs one way or another and the so-called legal fees offer will only apply if you use only the banks panel solicitors.
 It is often an illusory benefit and is an unethical abuse of your fundamental right to choose your own independent legal adviser and disapproved of by the FCA.